 We will continue to work hard to safeguard and improve our air, land, and water for all Utahns and seek your input and participation as we move forward.
 Please participate with us and share your questions, concerns, or ideas.

-Check out our bill tracking webpage for a look at the environmental legislation introduced during the 2017 legislative session.
 Visit the Utah Legislature website for a complete list of the bills that were passed, their effective date, and the Governor’s action (signed or not).
 We hope to see you on Capitol Hill during monthly interim sessions and the 2018 legislative session.
 Your voice matters!

 As the Deputy Director over Policy, Planning and Operational Improvement, I enjoy working with legislators, stakeholders and our employees in finding ways to improve how we do our work.
 Prior to joining DEQ, I worked in the Governor’s Offices in Utah and Washington and with Deloitte Consulting in D.C., where I helped state and federal agencies identify and implement opportunities to improve.
 I earned my Bachelor’s Degree at Brigham Young University and my Masters in Public Administration (MPA) and JD degrees from Syracuse University.
 I LOVE to get outdoors and enjoy SKIING, running, hiking, backpacking, camping, working in the yard, fixing up our broken-down house, and anything else I can convince my wife and four daughters to do with me…oh yeah, and I really like ice cream!